profburke/colorswatches/README.md

-# Colors
+# Colorswatches

-Colors was created circa 2005 when I was using [Plua](http://en.wikipedia.org/wiki/Plua) to develop software for [Palm OS](http://en.wikipedia.org/wiki/Palm_OS) devices.
+Colorswatches was created circa 2005 when I was using [Plua](http://en.wikipedia.org/wiki/Plua) to develop software for [Palm OS](http://en.wikipedia.org/wiki/Palm_OS) devices.
 I resurrected it recently (summer 2014) because I needed something similar while developing the [blink library](http://github.com/profburke/FILL-THIS-IN) for Lua.

 If I really wanted to beat a dead horse, there are a number of other color collections I could implement such as